-If you’re a seaman who was injured while working on a fishing boat, barge, tugboat, or other vessel you may be entitled to compensation under the federal Jones Act.
-The Jones Act is a negligence statute that protects the rights of maritime workers who’ve been injured while working on the water as crew members.
+If you’re a seaman hurt while working on a fishing boat, barge, tugboat, or other vessel you may be entitled to compensation under the federal Jones Act.
+The Jones Act protects the rights of maritime workers who are injured while working on the water as crew members.
 The Jones Act provides coverage for medical costs, payment for reduced income and payment for disability.
 It can also provide compensation for pain and suffering and other economic losses.

 The attorneys at The Cochran Firm of the Mid-South have years of experience handling maritime workers’ compensation cases.
 We understand the difficulties that arise when you are hurt on the job.
 You may not know how to handle your medical bills and supporting your family may become nearly impossible.
 Our team of attorneys will help you file a claim so that you can focus on putting your life back on track.